kamasak/blg560e_examples/README.md

 **Two Sample Hypothesis Testing**

 - [Hypothesis test of mean for two populations (variances known)](two_sample_hypothesis_testing/calculus_course_sections.ipynb): Demo of two sample hypothesis testing mean of two populations when population variances are known

+**Hypothesis Testing for Categorical Data**

+**Regression**

+- [Statistical Modelling - The Two Cultures](papers/statistical_modeling_two_cultures.pdf): A paper that describes the differences of statisticians' and computer scientists' point of view for modelling.